Black Country Singers have been around for decades but have not been at the forfront in country music as much as their white counterparts.

 6. Jimmie Allen

-James Edward Allen is an American songwriter and singer.
+James Edward Allen is an American songwriter and black country singer.
 His first single in 2018 became the second most added song to the country music playlists on the radio.
 It was then made into a video.

 He issued his debut album in 2018.
 He did a duet with Noah Cyrus in 2020 that was also included in his EP that was released on 10th July 2020.
 Allan became the first black performer (solo) to win the title of New Male Artist of the year at the ACM Awards.